zihuahu/ccr-examples/containers/2_ApplicationSpecific/README.md

 ## How to use

 This directory contains examples for building and running specific containers with Apptainer, including applications that require specialized container setups.
-You will not find an example for every piece of software installed on CCR's systems.
-These examples should be used as guidance and are not set in stone.
-Please start with these examples, test for your own use case, and scale as required.
+You will not find an example for every software application.
+These container examples should be used as guidance and can be modified for your own use case.

 Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for information on building and using Apptainer.